HB 1344: Second Chances for People Incarcerated as Young Adults

-Second Chances for People Incarcerated as Young Adults (HB 1344) will help move Washington towards racially just, evidence-based sentencing practices by giving young adults who have demonstrated accountability and rehabilitation a second chance.
+Second Chances for People Incarcerated as Young Adults will help move Washington towards racially just, evidence-based sentencing practices by giving young adults who have demonstrated accountability and rehabilitation a second chance.

-The absence of Earned Release Time for a large portion of those currently incarcerated has been a primary driver of extraordinarily long sentences and mass incarceration in Washington State.
-HB 1282 helps remedy that by allowing people who have demonstrated rehabilitation and accountability the opportunity to earn good time.
+The absence of Earned Release Time (ERT) for a large portion of those currently incarcerated has been a primary driver of extraordinarily long sentences and mass incarceration in Washington State.
+ERT helps remedy that by allowing people who have demonstrated rehabilitation and accountability the opportunity to earn good time.

 Read MoreWashington’s Mass Incarceration Crisis